-Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $2,500 NPV MMA Differential, the calculated rate is 9.9%.
-This dividend growth rate is lower than the 15.0% used in this analysis, thus providing a margin of safety.
-MSFT has a risk rating of 1.50 which classifies it as a Low risk stock.
+Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $2,100 NPV MMA Differential, the calculated rate is 11.0%.
+This dividend growth rate is lower than the 15.0% used in this analysis, thus providing a significant margin of safety.
+MSFT has a risk rating of 2.00 which classifies it as a Medium risk stock.

-With strong free cash flow and very low debt, MSFT in an enviably strong financial position.
-Not to be overlooked, the company ended fiscal 2012 with 9 times its dividend in cash and short-term investments sitting on its balance sheet.
-With its most recent dividend increase, MSFT is a buy below its calculated fair value price of $29.81.
-I will continue to add to my position in the stock as market conditions and my allocation allows.
+With strong free cash flow and very low debt, MSFT in an enviably financial position.
+Not to be overlooked, the company ended fiscal 2014 with $96.5 billion in cash and short-term investments - over 8 times what was paid in dividends for the year.
+MSFT is a buy below its calculated fair value price of $71.89.
+As such, I will continue to add to my position in the stock as market conditions and my allocation allows.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.

 Full Disclosure: At the time of this writing, I was long in MSFT (5.4% of my Dividend Growth Portfolio).
 See a list of all my dividend growth holdings here.